 - Ordering forms, instructions, and publications.
-Call 1-800-829-3676 to order current-year forms, instructions, and publications, and prior-year forms and instructions.
+Call 1-800-TAX-FORM (1-800-829-3676) to order current-year forms, instructions, and publications, and prior-year forms and instructions (limited to 5 years).
 You should receive your order within 10 days. - TTY/TDD equipment.
-If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications.
+If you have a hearing or speech disability, and have access to TTY/TDD equipment, call 1-800-829-4059 to order forms and publications.
+You can also access the IRS through relay services such as the Federal Relay Service at www.gsa.gov/fedrelay. - TeleTax topics.
+Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics.